Seogwipo: Tourist attractions

-O’sulloc Museum
+Seongeup Folk Village is a traditional village that has been continually inhabited since at latest the 15th century.
+It has many traditional hanok, and offers traditional experiences and performances.

 The museum, which first opened in September 2001, is widely known in Korea.
-At the O’sulloc Museum, not only can visitor enjoy unique O’sulloc teas, but they can relax next to the lotus pond in the indoor garden.
+At the O'Sulloc Tea Museum, not only can visitor enjoy unique O’Sulloc teas, but they can relax next to the lotus pond in the indoor garden.
 The second floor of the building has an observatory, so visitors can enjoy the views of the nearby green tea fields and the surrounding landscape.

-Daeyoo Land
+The Citrus Museum is located in the city.
+It offers citrus picking experiences for part of the year.

 Daeyoo Land opened in 1978 as a hunting ground and shooting range and recently opened an ATV (All-Terrain Vehicle) track.
 It includes a pistol range, rifle ranges, clay pigeon shooting, and an ATV track.

-Cheonjiyeon Falls

-Cheonjiyeon, meaning "God’s pond", derives its name from the legend that the seven fairies serving the King of Heaven came down to the pond on stairs of cloud and bathed in its clean waters.
+Cheonjiyeon, meaning "God's pond", derives its name from the legend that the seven fairies serving the King of Heaven came down to the pond on stairs of cloud and bathed in its clean waters.

-Jeongbang Waterfall

 Jeongbang Waterfall is the only waterfall in Asia that falls directly into the ocean.
-On the wall of the water fall, there is an inscription written “Seobulgwacha,” referring to Seobul passing by this place.
+On the wall of the water fall, there is an inscription written "Seobulgwacha," referring to Seobul passing by this place.
 Seobul was a servant of the Chinese Emperor Jin (BC 259~210) who was ordered by the Emperor to find the substance that would make him immortal.
 Seogwipo is also said to have gotten its name to mean Seobul headed back west.

-Seongsan Ilchulbong Peak

-Seongsan Ilchulbong Peak rose from under the sea in a volcanic eruption over 100,000 years ago.
-There is a huge crater at the top of Seongsan Ilchulbong Peak.
+Seongsan Ilchulbong rose from under the sea in a volcanic eruption over 100,000 years ago.
+There is a huge crater at the top of the mountain.

-Seogwipo Submarine Tour
+Moseulpo Port is reputed for its seafood, particularly Japanese amberjack (방어; bangeo).
+It holds a festival dedicated to the fish each year, around late November.
+The port also maintains routes to Gapado, a small island off the southern coast of Jeju.

 Seogwipo Submarine offers undersea tours in a submarine from Finland.
 Munseom, where the submarine travels, is home to coral reefs, schools of fish, and seaweed.

+Yeomiji Botanical Garden is located in the city, inside Jungmun Tourism Complex.

+Saeseom is an island in the harbor of the city proper, which has walking trails and a light and water show at its bridge in the evenings.

 Climate

-Seogwipo has a humid subtropical climate (Köppen: Cfa), similar to nearby Japan.
+Seogwipo has a humid subtropical climate (Köppen: Cfa), similar to nearby southwestern Japan.

 Sports

-Seogwipo is the home city of K League 1 club Jeju United.
-Jeju United's home stadium is Jeju World Cup Stadium, located in the southern part of Seogwipo.
+Seogwipo is the home city of K League 1 club Jeju SK (known as Jeju United until 2025).
+The club's home stadium is Jeju World Cup Stadium, located in the southern part of Seogwipo.